Hi Careers NZ

-For example, university students spend around 40 hours a week or more studying.
+For example, university learners spend around 40 hours a week or more studying.
 If your son is not academic, he’s probably not going to enjoy all that study time.

-Students who don’t enjoy their study are more likely to drop out, and each year around 17% of students do.
+Learners who don’t enjoy their study are more likely to drop out, and each year around 17% do.
 With the average costs associated with a degree sitting at around $21,000 that’s a lot of money to spend with nothing to show for it.

 With a competitive job market it can be hard to find work right after graduation, and it’s worse if you’re not motivated to find a job in the sector you trained in.
 The current unemployment rate for people with a degree is 3.2%.